Why a “Monarch Award”?

 What’s in it for me?

-All entrants will receive a Pollinator Paradise lawn sign: http://www.hamiltonpollinatorparadise.org/p/h.html with a sticker to indicate you entered the Monarch Awards Hamilton program in 2017.
-The winner will receive a special decorative plaque that can be displayed in the garden.
+All entrants will receive a Pollinator Paradise lawn sign: http://www.hamiltonpollinatorparadise.org/p/h.html with a sticker to indicate you entered the Monarch Awards Hamilton program in 2018.
+The winner and will receive a special decorative plaque.

 What happens to the photos I submitted?

 With your entry we ask that you upload photos of your garden.
 Photos should show how you are putting “principle into practice” according to the judging criteria.
 You may include attribution information in the file information.

 By submitting a photo or photos you give the organizers (Monarch Awards, Hamilton Naturalists Club, and Environment Hamilton) permission to use the photos in the course of our work, for non-commercial purposes.
 For example, we may use them on our website, in presentations, outreach materials, banners, etc …